 This Usage Alert is "smart" because it will ignore certain events such as irrigation.
 So, let's say that this alert is set to trigger if water is running continuously for more than 2 hours.
 Let's also say that you irrigate for 3 hours every day.
 You would expect that your irrigation would trigger this alert 2 hours into your irrigation schedule.
 However, since this alert is smart enough to ignore the irrigation, the alert will not trigger.

 To view or edit the settings for this alert, just click "Flume Smart Leak Alert", on the "Usage Alerts" screen above.
 Default settings can be adjusted as necessary.
 See "Editing Usage Alerts" below.

 In the screenshot at the top, you see a slider next to each Usage Alert.
 To turn a Usage Alert on, just click the slider until it turns green.
 To turn a Usage Alert off, click the slider until it turns white.

-Editing Usage Alerts
+Customizing Your Usage Alerts

-For instance, let's say that you want to edit your "High Flow Leak" alert so that it only notifies you if water runs at a flow rate of 10 gpm for more than 10 minutes.
+For instance, let's say that you want to edit your "High Flow Leak" alert so that it only notifies you if water runs at a flow rate of 10 GPM for more than 10 minutes.

-As you can see below, we just need to change "Leak Duration" to "10 minutes" and change "Flow Rate Above" to "10 gpm" and click "Save".
+As you can see below, we just need to change "Leak Duration" to "10 minutes" and change "Flow Rate Above" to "10 GPM" and click "Save".